Dear friends,

 That’s probably why I’m drawn to the microseasonal calendar, an ancient Japanese calendar with 72 microseasons.
 The calendar takes Japan’s four broad sweeping seasons (summer, autumn, winter, and spring) and breaks them down into much smaller windows of time.

 We have entered the microseason of White Dew, characterized by the droplets that form on the grass and leaves in the early morning.
-Temperatures are gradually falling and vapors in the air often condense into dew overnight.
+Temperatures are gradually falling, and vapors in the air often condense into dew overnight.
 I can feel the small droplets on my feet when I step outside in my sandals.

 My sister shares stories of living in Kamikatsu in her newsletter.
 Living with her (again) and reading her writing is a poignant reminder that two people, sharing the same experience, can have such different perspectives.
 Her insight is hilarious and beautiful.

-Two weekends ago, I celebrated the Autumnal equinox with a few friends in Kamikatsu.
-The 'Mid-Autumn Festival’ is widely celebrated in various Asian countries.
-Growing up, I don’t remember celebrating the Japanese traditions, but my father (from Hong Kong) would come home with mooncakes and we’d share them together.
-A single-moon cake would be large enough for our family to share.
-The mooncake could be divided into four neatly shaped quadrants.
-One lucky person would get a quarter slice with a salted egg on the inside, meant to represent the moon.
+Two weekends ago, I celebrated the autumnal equinox with a few friends in Kamikatsu.
+The Mid-Autumn Festival is widely celebrated across various Asian countries.
+Growing up, I don’t remember following Japanese traditions, but my father (who is from Hong Kong) would bring home mooncakes for us to share.
+A single mooncake was large enough for our whole family—cut neatly into four quadrants.
+One lucky person would get the slice with a salted egg yolk inside, symbolizing the moon.

 A sad update: several weeks ago my rooster died (of natural causes).
 It was quite hot weather towards the tail end of summer, and it looked like it might have been too much for him.
 He was unharmed and didn’t seem in any pain when I found him lying down.
 I haven’t had the best relationship with the rooster (who attacked me), but it was wonderful to observe him and I’m grateful he took care of the hens who continue to lay eggs for me each morning.